FINUSAM/How-to-install-split-apks/readme.txt

-In this video, I will guide you on how to merge split APK files into a bundle APK file.
+I will guide you on how to merge split APK files into a bundle APK file.
 You will learn the following:

 1. How to export split APK files to a host machine
 2. How to merge these files